Mitcheljager/svelte-tiny-linked-charts/README.md

-valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover. scaleMax | 0 | Use this to overwrite the automatic scale set to the highest value in your array.
+valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover. scaleMax | 0 | Use this to overwrite the automatic scale set to the highest value in your array. type | bar | Can be set to "line" to display a line chart instead. lineColor | fill | Color of the line if used with type="line".

 `<LinkedLabel />` component.
 Property | Default | Description